Date Examples With INTNX and INTCK Function

 data _null_; days=intck('day', intnx('week.3', today(), 1, 'b'), '31dec2017'd); put days; run;

 This example makes use of the INTNX embedded inside the INTCK function.
 First, we find the date of next Tuesday.
-Then we calculate the number of days from that date until the 31st of December.
+Then we calculate the number of days from there and until the 31st of December.

 This post introduces dates in SAS and how to think of them.
 Furthermore, two very important functions are introduced with a few examples.
 In a related post, I have previously written about how to Convert From Character To Date In SAS.